British Columbia Electric Railway: Consolidated Railway and Light Company (1895 - 1897)

-Formation
+BC Electric Railway

+Formation and early development (1897 – 1900)

+BCER head office in Vancouver, 1897.

-Following the disaster in Victoria, Horne-Payne re-organized Consolidated Rail into the British Columbia Electric Railway company on April 15, 1897.
-The BCER created a new headquarters and depot in downtown Vancouver at the corner of Carrall and Hastings streets.
+Following the disaster in Victoria, Horne-Payne formed the British Columbia Electric Railway company on April 3, 1897.
+On April 15, the London-based organization purchased the entirety of Consolidated Rail's systems for $2.25 million.
+The BCER paid architect Francis Rattenbury $24,000 to create a new head office and depot in downtown Vancouver at the corner of Carrall and Hastings streets.
 Horne-Payne became the first chairman of the BCER, a position he held until 1928.
+R. Henry Sperling became the first General Superintendent.
+Horne-Payne controlled the company from London, while the company's managing director, Frank S. Barnard, worked out of Victoria.
+Due to the financial struggles of the organization's predecessors, the BCER's directors expanded lines cautiously in the early years, prioritizing lines that would be profitable.
+From 1897 to 1913, over one million pounds sterling was invested into the BCER, the majority coming from British citizens.

 In the early years of the transit in greater Vancouver, new lines were formed quickly due to heavy demand.
 From the 1890s to the early 1900s, additional lines were built by the BCER and its predecessors.
-In 1895, the Robson Street tram line was built, and a line down Pender street to Stanley Park was constructed in 1897.
+In 1895, the Robson Street streetcar line was built, and a line down Pender street to Stanley Park was constructed in 1897.
+By 1897, 13 double-ended streetcars were operating in Vancouver.
+In 1900, the BCER completed various track improvement work, including improving the Powell St line, double-tracked and extending the Main St line.
 A second interurban line opened in 1905 by leasing the Lulu Island line previously operated by the Canadian Pacific Railway.
 In 1909, a branch line was constructed on the Lulu Island line, linking Marpole to New Westminster.
-Streetcar service began in North Vancouver on Labor Day, 1906.
 The first 21 miles of the Fraser Valley line began operation in 1909, reaching as far as Cloverdale.
 By 1910, the line had reached Chilliwack.
 At 102.7 km in length from New Westminster to Chilliwack, the Fraser Valley line remains the longest interurban line ever constructed in Canada.